isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution383.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to Automated washing that only requires loading, no need for handwashing.
+Automated washing that only requires loading, no need for handwashing.
 Wash tank capacity of at least 15 litres.
-Does not include accessories% for non-SMEs
+Does not include accessories

-### Things to Note
-Active

 ### Contact Information
 N.A.